 The Wanaka 55 packs the most included gear into the price.
 Where most brands charge $200-plus extra for an annex room, Guana bundles a full-size one, so you get a sheltered downstairs space for changing, storage, or a camp toilet without a separate purchase.
 The poly-cotton canopy is warmer and quieter than thin polyester, and the tent sleeps three to four on a comfortable mattress.
 It’s a lesser-known brand than Thule or Roofnest, so long-term support is a question mark, but for buyers who want a complete, roomy setup under $1,500, the value is hard to beat.
 A model-matched rooftop tent annex is the single best living-space upgrade for any tent here.

-5. Thule Tepui Foothill — Best for Narrow Roofs
+5. Thule Foothill — Best Narrow-Roof Hardshell

-Thule Tepui Foothill
+Thule Foothill

 - Quiet, low-drag closed profile for daily-driver use.

-The Foothill is the answer when your roof is small or already crowded.
+A naming note: Thule retired the “Tepui” sub-brand name from this model, so it now sells simply as the Thule Foothill — any listing still calling it the “Thule Tepui Foothill” is using old copy.
+The Foothill is the answer when your roof is small or already crowded, and it’s the one genuine exception to the “hardshells start at $3,500+” rule elsewhere on this site — its compact 24-in-minimum footprint keeps the price down.
 Its narrow design uses only half the rack, so you can still mount bikes or a cargo box alongside it on a crossover or wagon — something no other tent here can do.
-The Thule build quality is a clear step up in fit and finish, and at ~108 lb it’s light enough to lift on and off yourself.
-Interior space is tight for two, so it’s not a family tent, but for owners of smaller vehicles who need their roof to do double duty, it’s the most practical buy under $2,000.
+The Thule build quality is a clear step up in fit and finish, and at ~122 lb with gas-strut setup, it opens in under a minute instead of the several minutes a softshell needs.
+Interior space is tight for two, so it’s not a family tent, but for owners of smaller vehicles who want hardshell speed without hardshell money, it’s the standout buy under $2,000.
 Pair it with the right roof rack and confirm the dynamic load rating before you commit.

 6. Tepui Autana 3 Sky — Best 3-Season With Annex